 Mold and Denbigh 8 miles; Chester 24 miles.

-Afonwen is a small village with a pub and craft centre, only 1 mile from Caerwys, one of the smallest towns in Great Britain.
+Afonwen is a small village with craft centre, only 1 mile from Caerwys, one of the smallest towns in Great Britain.
 Standing in an Area of Outstanding Natural Beauty between the northern edge of the Clwydian Hill Range and the miles of sandy beaches along the North Wales Coast, this vibrant town boasts two pubs (serving meals), an award-winning butcher/delicatessen, general store, Post Office, newsagent, pharmacy, bowling green and tennis courts.
 Nearby are Mold, Denbigh and Ruthin with excellent shops and craft centres, and Prestatyn, whose Blue Flag beach provides miles of golden sand for bathing, watersports and fishing.
 This is an ideal location for exploring the attractions of North Wales, with access to superb walking, mountain biking and birdwatching amidst the breathtaking scenery of the Clwydian Hill Range and on the Offa's Dyke Pathway.
 Visit the medieval city of Chester with its famous zoo, Lakes Brenig, Bala and Vyrnwy, Victorian Llandudno, castles at Rhuddlan and Conwy, the historic pilgrimage site of St. Winifred's Well at Holywell and the Snowdonia National Park, all within easy reach.